By Thomas Gleaton

 thought that being up front about my preference would go towards

 convincing those non-beleivers that "we" do exist.
-I wanted plus
+I

 size women to know that they are sexy, sensual, and attractive